ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 Extending DANE to include client identity allows the server to authenticate clients independent of the private PKI used to issue the client certificate.
 This reduces the complexity of managing the CA certificate collection, and mitigates the possibility of client identifier collision.
+If the client is a user, the certificate holds an additional user identity supplied under the prerogative of a DNS owner name, which reduces the complexity of authenticating both internal and external users, through protocol mechanisms like SASL EXTERNAL {{?RFC4422}}.

 ## Peer2peer

 The extension also allows an application to find an application identity and set up a secure communication channel directly.
-This pattern can be used in mesh networking, IoT and in many communication protocols for multimedia sessions, chat and messaging.
+This pattern can be used in mesh networking, IoT and in many communication protocols for multimedia sessions, chat and messaging, where each endpoint may represent a device or a user.

 ## Decoupled